Our Vision, Mission & Values

 We create a space for sharing knowledge, cultures, and traditions between generations of gardeners.

-Thirty years later, CGT is a growing nonprofit.
-We currently have 20 gardens throughout the city being cared for by more than 300 gardeners.
+More than thirty years later, CGT is a growing nonprofit.
+We currently have 17 gardens throughout the city being cared for by more than 300 gardeners.
 We support ourselves through plot fees (dependent on ability to pay) and donations from generous supporters.

 Start a New Garden